scot00671234/bioqz/replit.md

-# QuickBio - Personal Bio Page SaaS
+# bioqz - Personal Bio Page SaaS

 ## Overview

-QuickBio is a micro-SaaS application that allows users to create personalized bio pages with custom usernames (e.g., quickbio.com/username).
+bioqz is a micro-SaaS application that allows users to create personalized bio pages with custom usernames (e.g., bioqz.com/username).
 The application features user authentication, Stripe payment integration for premium features, and a modern responsive design built with React and Express.
+The app has a warm, inviting UI with smooth animations and limits free users to 1 link while offering profile picture uploads.

 ## User Preferences